apache/trafficcontrol/blueprints/user.permissions.md

 of API access as the next-lowest Privilege Level that **is** explicitly required by some method and/or endpoint.

+If the `admin` Role does not exist, the database migrations for this change should create it.

 ## Documentation Impact
 The new configuration option will need to be documented, documentation for removed API endpoints will itself need to be removed, documentation for the